 and how they relate to the Code.

-We want to encourage nurses and midwives to reflect on their practice, so they can identify any improvements or changes to their practice as a result of what they have learnt.
+We want to encourage nurses, midwives and nursing associates to reflect on their practice, so they can identify any improvements or changes to their practice as a result of what they have learnt.

-Each of your five reflections can be about an instance of CPD, feedback or an event or experience from your work as a nurse or midwife – you can even write a reflection about a combination of these.
+Each of your five reflections can be about an instance of CPD, feedback or an event or experience from your work as a nurse, midwife or nursing associate – you can even write a reflection about a combination of these.
 It’s important to think about the Code when you write your reflections, and consider the role of the Code in your practice and professional development.

 We have provided a form which sets out the different things you need to think about when writing your reflections.
 You must use this form to record your written reflective accounts.
 You may store this form either electronically or in paper form.